C. S. L. A. Taylor

 Charles Samuel Lafayette Alexander Taylor, commonly known as C. S. L. A. Taylor was an American lieutenant colonel and firefighter of the North Carolina National Guard.
-He was known for being one of the first black colonels during the Spanish–American War, commanding the 3rd North Carolina Volunteer Infantry Regiment.
+He was known for being one of the first black colonels during the Spanish–American War, serving as deputy commander of the 3rd North Carolina Volunteer Infantry Regiment.
 He was also known as a major figure within the Charlotte firefighters.

 Childhood

-Taylor was born in 1854 as a slave within South Carolina..
+Taylor was born in the late 1840s or early 1850s as a slave within South Carolina..
 For most of his childhood, he was enslaved at Union County, North Carolina and worked as a shoemaker.
 During the American Civil War, the Confederate contract forced Taylor to continue working on shoes, primarily making them out of either cloth or wood due to the leather shortage.

 Reconstruction

 After the war, Taylor studied at several Quaker schools and opened up a barber shop at East Trade Street, Charlotte.
 During this time, he also served as a fireman as he served as the secretary of the Neptune Volunteer Fire Company which consisted of former slaves and freedmen.
 He eventually served in numerous state and national fire service organizations, becoming the Financial Secretary of the North Carolina Colored Volunteer Firemen’s Association on May 12, 1891, and would hold that office for 18 years before assuming presidency in the late 1920s and continued to involve himself in the organization until his death.
 He gained enough prominence within Charlotte that from May 4, 1885, to May 2, 1887, he served as an alderman representing the third ward of the city.
 He also served as a ballroom dancer, teaching ballroom dancing to white women within Charlotte.